search ]

 And this will be the result.
 Decrease the browser width to see how the slider comes into action when reaching 992px, which is the breakpoint defined in line 27.
 Regardless, here’s the outcome:

-For mobile viewers – to observe the change, you’ll need to view the example on desktop and adjust the browser width.
+For mobile users – to observe the change, you’ll need to view the example on desktop and adjust the browser width.

 This is just a Slick title